Vacation Bible School

 On days you volunteer at Camp New Hope, we ask that you park in the paved parking lot near New Hope Presbyterian Church and walk down to the VBS camp area (see map).

 - We will provide each team of Group Leaders with a backpack.
-This backpack will travel with you and your students, and it will contain a roster (including contact and allergy information), first aid supplies, sunscreen, bug spray, and portable snacks.
+This backpack will travel with you and your students, and it will contain a roster (including contact and allergy information), first aid supplies, and portable snacks.
 You will also have some room to store other items children in your group might bring.

 - You do not need to transport any crafts or art projects from station to station.
 CRAFTS WILL BE COLLECTED BY VBS VOLUNTEERS AND KEPT UNTIL THURSDAY, WHEN THEY WILL BE SENT HOME ALL AT ONCE.
 Parents utilizing the carpool line will receive these items there; parents who choose to walk up and pick up their children may retrieve their child’s craft bag from the area near the Storytelling Tent.

 - Please familiarize yourself with the story for the day before arriving at VBS.
 There is a list of our daily lessons available in the Participant Information.